kaltura/playkit-ios-samples/VRSample/README.md

 ## Purpose

-This PlayKit sample show how to create and setup PlayKit SDK player.
+This PlayKit sample show how to create and setup PlayKit 360 & VR SDK player.

 For more info see [documentation](https://vpaas.kaltura.com/documentation/Mobile-Video-Player-SDKs/v3_iOS_QuickStart.html)